6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 notes:

 I don't have much to say about these weeks to be honest.
 After the more higher levels and obvious changes around 8, I don't really notice obvious changes right now.
 Guess I just live?!
 Much of it is more psychological, I think.
 Enjoying the calm sea after leaving a long storm behind.
-A lot of adjusting, exploring, enjoying and relaxing.
+A lot of adjusting, exploring, enjoying, and relaxing.

 # Week 15 - 29.04.2025